-petals.container.name The name of the container.
-Must match a container name defined in the topology configuration. petals.repository.path Optional.
+The name of the container.
+Must match a container name defined in the topology configuration.

+petals.repository.path Optional.
 The URL path to the PEtALS repository.
-PEtALS holds its JBI configuration in this repository and can recover its configuration from it. petals.exchange.validation Optional.
-This property is used to activate the control of exchange acceptance by target component when the NMR routes messages (see isExchangeWithConsumerOkay() and isExchangeWithProviderOkay() methods in JBI Component interface for further details). petals.task.timeout Optional.
-Maximum duration of the processing of a life-cycle operation on a JBI components and SAs (start, stop,).
+PEtALS holds its JBI configuration in this repository and can recover its configuration from it.

+petals.task.timeout Optional.
+Maximum duration of the processing of a life-cycle operation on a JBI components and SAs (start, stop, ...).
 After this duration, if the processing of the operation is not finished, it is interrupted.
-It prevents from hanging threads. petals.classloaders.isolated Optional.
-Activate/Unactivate the isolation of the ClassLoaders created for Shared Libraries and Components from the PEtALS container one.
-It can be useful to avoid concurrent libraries loading issues. petals.autoloader Optional.
-Activate/Unactivate the autoloader service.
-It can be useful in production environment to unactivate it. petals.transport.qos This property set up the quality of service used by the transporter.
-Two QOS policy are settable: reliable or fast .
+It prevents from hanging threads.

+petals.classloaders.isolated Optional.
+Activate/Unactivate the isolation of the ClassLoaders created for Shared concurrent libraries loading issues.

+Libraries and Components from the PEtALS container one.
+It can be useful to avoid petals.autoloader Optional.
+Activate/Unactivate the autoloader service.It can be useful in production environment to unactivate it.

+petals.transport.qos This property set up the quality of service used by the transporter.
+Three QOS policy are settable: reliable , fast or secure .
 The reliable policy assures the delivery of the messageExchanges when attempting exchange transfers.
 If a target component is unreachable by any reasson (crash, network failure),the messageExchanges are persisted and would be delivered at the component recovery.
 No effort is provided on the duration of the transfers.
 The fast policy assures an optimized transfer of message Exchange.
-According to the location of the destination, a component on a local or on a remote PEtALS container, the fastest transport protocol is used. petals.routing.strategy This property defines the routing strategy.
+According to the location of the destination, a component on a local or on a remote PEtALS container, the fastest transport protocol is used.
+The secure policy assures an encrypted transfer of message Exchange, by using an SSL communication. petals.routing.strategy This property defines the routing strategy.
 Two kind of strategy can be define: highest or random .
 The following parameters, separated by commas, represent respectively the weighting for local endpoint, the weighting for a remote active endpoint and the weighting for a remote inactive endpoint.
 The random strategy chooses an endpoint randomly in function of the defined weightings.
 Every endpoint has a chance to be elected, but the more the weight is strong, the more the endpoint can be elected.
-The highest strategy chooses an endpoint randomly amongst the endpoints having the strongest weigth. dream.session.cache.size This property set up the size of the DREAM session cache.
+The highest strategy chooses an endpoint randomly amongst the endpoints having the strongest weigth. petals.ssl.key.password This property must be set if you want to use SSL communication.
+It defines the key password to retrieve the private key. petals.ssl.keystore.file This property must be set if you want to use SSL communication.
+It defines the keystore file where the keys are stored. petals.ssl.keystore.password This property must be set if you want to use SSL communication.
+It defines the keystore password. petals.ssl.truststore.file This property must be set if you want to use SSL communication.
+It defines the truststore file where the signatures are verified. petals.ssl.truststore.password This property must be set if you want to use SSL communication.
+It defines the truststore password. dream.session.cache.size This property set up the size of the DREAM session cache.
 A DREAM session is used to send a message to another PEtALS node.
-It is recommended to set the size to twice the number of others PEtALS nodes contained in the same domain. dream.connection.timeout This property set up the DREAM timeout in ms to attempt to establish/reestablish a TCP connection. dream.connection.retry This property set up the DREAM number of retries to attempt to establish/ reestablish a TCP connection.
+It is recommended to set the size to the number of others PEtALS nodes contained in your domain plus 1. dream.connection.timeout This property set up the DREAM timeout in ms to attempt to establish/reestablish reestablish a TCP/SSL connection.